ryancramerdesign/ProcessWire/README.md

 1. Backup your database and backup all the files in your site.
 2. When possible, test the upgrade on a development/staging site before performing the upgrade on a live/production site.
+3. Login to your ProcessWire admin under a superuser account before upgrading.
+This enables you to see more verbose output during the upgrade process.
-3. If you have 3rd party modules installed, confirm that they are compatible with the ProcessWire version you are upgrading to.
+4. If you have 3rd party modules installed, confirm that they are compatible with the ProcessWire version you are upgrading to.
    If you cannot confirm compatibility, uninstall the 3rd party modules before upgrading, when possible.
 You can attempt to